 And it is possible to differentiate between psychotherapy and psychoanalysis in a more meaningful way.
 One that has nothing to do with counting sessions, or the use of a couch, or meeting face-to-face, or even with sessions being exactly 50 minutes long.
 It has something to do with what the analyst is doing; with her aim, with the position she takes up in relation to you.

 If happiness is what you want, then who defines what happiness is?
 Should life be without negative feelings, or is there a place for them?
 Is getting rid of depression, for example, the same as “getting better”, in each and every case?
 There are many depressed creative people who feel extremely ambivalent about getting rid of their dark moods for fear of losing their creativity.
 Who, then, is the judge on what “getting better” means?
 And what do we do with the fact that so many of us have such great trouble changing the way we are, even when we, perhaps after years of counselling, know exactly what we would need to do to finally “get better”?

 It seems that, after all, the business of being happy and getting better is more complex than it would seem at first sight.
 Psychoanalysis acknowledges this.
 It makes space for it, it takes it seriously, it takes you seriously, including your puzzling contradictions and inconsistencies.

-A final word on all of this: categories are categories, and they call for generalisations.
-The differences between individual practitioners, even when they cary the same ‘job title’, are tremendous.
+A final word on all of this: categories are categories, and generalisations are never fair.
+The differences between individual practitioners, even when they use the same ‘job title’, are tremendous.
 And so are the consequences for the way they work.
 If you think that these differences matter to you, do not be afraid to ask questions when you are choosing that someone to talk to that you are looking for.